anqitong/LangageDessinVectoriel/README.md

 As you can see, all drawing tasks are finished by calling methods in the given object `p` in the `void draw(Painter p)` method.

 ### Name & size:
 To create a vector graphics, we need to call `p.setName` and `p.setCanvasSize` to define it's name and size.
 But it is not required to do this before calling other APIs.
-These two methods could be call at anytime.
-If they are not be called, which a default setting would be used.
+These two methods could be called at anytime.
+If they are not be called, a default setting would be used.

 ### Stroke & filling color:
 You'll then need to decide the stroke and the filling color that would be used by calling these methods: